ocjadan/express-framed/README.md

 # express-framed
-Simple Express project for easy spin-up, and framed to use GraphQL, PostgreSQL and REST.
+Simple Express project for easy spin-up.

+Framed to use Typescript, GraphQL, PostgreSQL and REST.